~ What I use ~

 and well kept, I don't believe that any cat should be kept in a cage like a rabbit.
-I live in the country and my cats have the run of the place all day long, chasing rats, mice, anything else they can catch.
+I live in the country and my cats have the run of the place, chasing rats, mice, birds and anything else they can catch.
 They have their own heat and air in their house with there's your couch potato and the child that gets into everything.